xinsys/handbook/_pages/how-we-work/sensitive-information.md

 ### Google Drive

-[Google Drive](../google-drive/) can be used for sharing sensitive files, spreadsheets, and documents.
+[GSA Google Drive](../google-drive/) can be used for sharing sensitive files, spreadsheets, and documents.
+This includes personally identifiable information (PII) of either Federal staff, or the public, but *does not* include classified information of any kind.
+If handling PII, be absolutely sure you are only sharing Drive files with GSA staff, and that they have a direct need of the information for their job.

 ### OMB MAX